kmcdono2/enc/index.md

 layout: default
 ---

-## Research Project on Space and Place in Diderot and d'Alembert's Encyclopédie
 ## Katherine McDonough, Ludovic Moncla, Matje van de Camp

 ### Enlightenment Geographical Information

-<i class="fas fa-book-open fa-3x fa-pull-left"></i> This project...
+<i class="fas fa-book-open fa-3x fa-pull-left"></i> This site shares work-in-progress on space and place in Diderot and d'Alembert's (Encyclopédie)[https://artflsrv03.uchicago.edu/philologic4/encyclopedie1117/].

 > "Questions of spatiality – the geography of and in things, be they places,